-Don't knock it til you try it, the saying goes, and in this case it applies.
-While some of the things I'm suggesting might sound insane or perhaps a little (okay, a lot) OCD, they're tricks that work, and hey, isn't that really the bottom line?
+Don't knock it 'til you try it, the saying goes, and in this case it applies.
+While some of the things I'm suggesting might sound a bit nutty (and too meticulous) they're tricks that work, and hey, isn't that really the bottom line?

 Keep a marker in the freezer: If you're the type of person who cooks a lot and freezes the leftovers, or someone who likes to buy in bulk, keeping a marker in the freezer might mean the difference between "what is this?" and "here's the pasta sauce I made last summer when the tomatoes were at their peak".
 Use it to label and date whatever you're freezing.
 Bonus: no more frozen mysteries, no more wondering where to find a marker to label stuff.